dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

 Predefined standoff classes may be used by various projects, each providing a custom mapping to be able to recreate the original XML from RDF.
 Predefined standoff classes may also be inherited and extended in project specific ontologies.

-XML attributes can be mapped to standoff properties in ``<attributes>`` that belongs to ``<standoffClass>``.
-Each ``<attribute>`` maps an XML attribute to a standoff property
-(Please note that also here the absence of an XML namespace has to be explicitly stated with the keyword ``noNamespace``).
-The combinations of standoff classes and properties must respect the cardinality defined in the ontology.

 The mapping above allows for an XML like this::

         <?xml version="1.0" encoding="UTF-8"?>